craiglpeters/fabrikamfiber/workshop.md

 # deploy the APS.NET pods as a part of a deployment
 kubectl apply -f k8s/fabrikamfiber.web-deployment.yaml

-# edit k8s/fabrikamfiber.web-loadbalancer.yaml and append your name to the servicea

-# then create the load balancer
+# create a load balancer
 kubectl apply -f k8s/fabrikamfiber.web-loadbalancer.yaml

 # get the external IP for your service